What is Davidson Domains?

 Davidson Domains is free for Davidson faculty and students.
 To get started:

-- Get registered: Once you’ve decided on a name, open https://domains.davidson.edu, and a tool will take you through the setup process automatically.
+- Get registered: Open https://domains.davidson.edu, and a tool will take you through the setup process automatically.

 - Look over your controls: After setup is done, the main cPanel screen -- also called the dashboard -- will appear.
 A full explanation of the dashboard goes beyond this document, but think of it as the control center for every aspect of your domain.
 From here you can install software, create subdomains, configure email, or anything else you need.